ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 ## Lower bounds and tight bounds

 ::: TODO
-- Prio 1: update the text in Summary of asymptotic notations
+- Prio 1: update Summary of asymptotic notations - make it a Figure instead
 :::

 [Big-$O$ notation]{.term} describes an upper bound.